autoplot/documentation/javadoc/org/das2/dataset/LimitSizeBytesDataSetCache.md

+# org.das2.dataset.LimitSizeBytesDataSetCache

-# org.das2.dataset.LimitSizeBytesDataSetCacheDataCache that attempts to limit the amount of memory it consumes,
- by using DataSetUtil.guessSizeBytes(DataSet)
+DataCache that attempts to limit the amount of memory it consumes, by using DataSetUtil.guessSizeBytes(DataSet)

-LimitSizeBytesDataSetCache( long totalSizeLimitBytes ) Creates a new instance of LimitSizeBytesDataSetCache
+# LimitSizeBytesDataSetCache( long totalSizeLimitBytes )
+Creates a new instance of LimitSizeBytesDataSetCache

 ***